Follow the below steps for Google Sites to Microsoft 365 (SharePoint – Teams) Migration. If you wish to use the new platform, please contact us.

 Click on MANAGE, Import, select the CSV File, the Source and Target Connectors, then click Upload.

-You can migrate your Google Sites to Classic or Modern SharePoint Sites.
+You can migrate your Google Sites to Modern SharePoint Sites.

 Click on the item to edit the different fields (see picture above).